ojncglg/police_roster/README.md

 - All generic components that you have created have been added `docs` and the PropType interfaces have been defined in each of component files.
 - Assemble all timers and render them.
 They for the most part should be static and not functional.
 - Keep your code as DRY (Don't repeat yourself) as possible
+- The console should be free of errors and  warnings

 ## Install and Run Project